-As an interdisciplinary scholar, I have published my research and writing in outlets such as State and Local Government Review (2016) and the Journal of Public Affairs Review (2010, 2011, 2015), Risks, Hazards, and Crises (2015), and Feminist Formations (2018, forthcoming), and Research in Social Movements, Conflict and Change (2018, forthcoming), as well as book chapters.
+As an interdisciplinary scholar, I have published my research and writing in outlets such as State and Local Government Review (2016) and the Journal of Public Affairs Review (2010, 2011, 2015), Risks, Hazards, and Crises (2015), and Feminist Formations (2018, forthcoming), and Research in Social Movements, Conflict and Change (2018, forthcoming), as well as numerous book chapters.
 I am also the co-editor of three books: Feminist Pedagogy, Practice, and Activism: Improving Lives for Girls and Women (Co-edited with Jennifer L. Martin, Martina Sharp-Grier; 2017, Routledge), Grand Rapids Grassroots: An Anthology (Co-edited with Dani Vilella; 2017, Belt Publishing), and Community Development and Public Administration Theory: Empowerment through the Enhancement of Democratic Principles (Co-edited with Jason D. Rivera; 2018, Routledge).
 My book, Power, Participation, and Protest in Flint, Michigan: Unpacking the Policy Paradox of Municipal Takeover, is expected to be released in Spring 2019 by Temple University Press.

-I have my PhD in public affairs with a specialization in community development from Rutgers University- Camden.
+I received my PhD in public affairs with a specialization in community development from Rutgers University- Camden.

 I am originally from Grand Rapids, MI.
 I completed both my bachelors and masters degrees at Grand Valley State University (Laker for a Lifetime!), before leaving the state to pursue my doctorate at Rutgers.
 In my spare time I love running, swimming, and playing/ reading/ cuddling with my two wonderful children.